Matt-Thom/TripleT-Altimetre-v1/README.md

 - Adafruit BusIO library (for I2C abstraction)
 - TFT_eSPI library by Bodmer (for display)
 - SPIFFS (for data logging)
+- WiFi library (for Access Point)
+- ESPAsyncWebServer library (for web interface)
+- AsyncTCP library (for web server)

 ## Suggestions for Future Enhancements
 - **Advanced User Interface:**